KrashV/StarCustomChatRP/README.md

 This plugin for [StarCustomChat](https://github.com/KrashV/StarCustomChat) is dedicated to the roleplay aspects of the game.
 It consists of the following modules:

 ## Edit message
 You can edit the message using the context menu.
-The changes will only be seen for the players on the same players as you.
+The changes will only be seen by the players on the same planet as you.

-> [!NOTE]
-> Without a server-specific patch to specify the stagehand that correctly handles the editing message, the edit will be only seen for the players around you.

 ## Proximity chat
 You can specify the stagehand that would receive the message and then resend it to people around, or you can skip the stagehand and send the message around your character.